 The 25th Anniversary Edition of The Silver Palate cookbook is available via your local bookstore and the well-known channels for approximately US$ 17,00 or € 22,00.

-Michel Guérard is probably one of the most influential French chefs.
-He is one of the founders of the Nouvelle Cuisine (basically the style of cooking with a minimum of butter, eggs and cream) and the inventor of the Cuisine Minceur: the slimming kitchen.
+Michel Guérard (27 March 1933 – 19 August 2024) was probably one of the most influential French chefs.
+He was one of the founders of the Nouvelle Cuisine (basically the style of cooking with a minimum of butter, eggs and cream) and the inventor of the Cuisine Minceur: the slimming kitchen.
 Enjoy a three-course lunch or dinner without consuming too many calories.

 In his restaurant Les Prés d’Eugénie in the southwest of France you can enjoy his slimming food.
 It’s a bit too expensive for our budget (the menus cost between € 275 and € 310 per person), so we were very happy to buy one of his books.